jx-codes/lootbox/README.md

 # Lootbox

+> Lootbox looks so cool!
+Can I have a lootbox?
+>
+> _Totally real Claude Code Quote_

+## What it is

-A TypeScript WebSocket RPC server that enables LLMs to execute code instead of using traditional tool calling.
-This project implements the "Code Mode" approach inspired by Cloudflare's innovative MCP research, where LLMs write TypeScript code to call APIs rather than using direct tool invocation.
+A **local-first** TypeScript WebSocket RPC server that enables LLMs to execute code instead of using traditional tool calling.
+Runs entirely on your machine with your own functions.
+This project implements the "Code Mode" approach inspired by Cloudflare's MCP research, where LLMs write TypeScript code to call APIs rather than using direct tool invocation.

 ## Why Code Mode?